xsolinsx/AISasha/README.md

 ```
 Then restart the bot.

+Open ./bot/seedbot.lua and in check_tag function change my tag @EricSolinas with yours, then if someone tags you in a group where there is your bot you will be notified in pm.

 Write in pm to your bot `/installenstrings` (or `/installitstrings` if you are Italian), with that command the bot will install the text to interact, otherwise will send an error saying that it can't find the string of text

 Create a realm using the `!createrealm` command.